UnconnectedBedna/shrink-backup/README.md

 _I made this script because I wanted a universal method of backing up my SBC:s into small img files as fast as possible (with rsync), indepentent of what os is in use._

 Autoexpansion tested on **Raspberry Pi** os (bookworm and older), **Armbian**, **Manjaro-arm** and **ArchLinuxARM** for rpi with **ext4** root partition.
+(Now also experimental btrfs functionality, please read further down)

 **Latest release:** [shrink-backup.v0.9.4](https://github.com/UnconnectedBedna/shrink-backup/releases/download/v0.9.4/shrink-backup.v0.9.4.tar.gz)<br>
-[**Testing branch**](https://github.com/UnconnectedBedna/shrink-backup/tree/testing) if you want to have the absolute latest version.
-Resizing of existing img file to minimum size and btrfs cloning is next on the roadmap and is being developed here.
+[**Testing branch**](https://github.com/UnconnectedBedna/shrink-backup/tree/testing) if you want to have the absolute latest version, there might be bugs.

 **Very fast restore thanks to minimal size of img file.**